guanlinzhou/udemyreact/README.md

 Runs smoke test using 'npm test'

-tested responsiveness using Google Chrome.
+Tested responsiveness using Google Chrome.

+### Implementation
+This miniproject uses the 'react-bootstrap' package to create a form and track user inputs, updating state dynamically.
+Upon clicking 'verify', this app uses regex verification to check that the form is complete and valid.